folm/folm/src/test/README.md

 examples of this pattern, examine uint160_tests.cpp and uint256_tests.cpp.

+Add the source files to /src/Makefile.test.include to add them to the build.

 For further reading, I found the following website to be helpful in explaining how the boost unit test framework works:
 [http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/](http://www.alittlemadness.com/2009/03/31/c-unit-testing-with-boosttest/).

+test_folm has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

+    test_folm --log_level=all --run_test=getarg_tests

+... or to run just the doublefolm test:

+    test_folm --run_test=getarg_tests/doublefolm

+Run  test_folm --help   for the full list.